VirtoCommerce/vc-platform/docs/BA docs/Product-and-Variation.md

 # Product and variations

-1Managing products is the main scenario that results
+Managing products is the main scenario that results

 ## Overview